specifysystems/lmpy/_sources/tutorial/matrix.rst.txt

 you as well, so we have included it in the lmpy repository.
 Note that if you are developing an extension for the
-`BiotaPhy Python Repository <https://github.com/biotaphy/BiotaPhyPy>`_, you should utilize this class as arrays within a Lifemapper cluster use these Matrix objects.
+`BiotaPhy Python Repository <https://github.com/biotaphy/BiotaPhyPy>`_, you should utilize this class as arrays within a Lifemapper installation use these Matrix objects.